Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Construction of algebraic cycles

-and that the above products have empty fiber at $0$ because it is the case for $\ol{\Lc_U}$.
+and that the above products have empty fiber at $0$, since this is the case for $\ol{\Lc_U}$ and $\Lc_V$ (Proposition \ref{equistr}).

-In order to show that $\AL$ extend in an equidimensional cycle over $\A^1$, it is now enough to study the products $\Lc_{0}\cdot \Lc_U$ and $\Lc_1\cdot \Lcu_V$ as thanks to Lemma \ref{relV01} those are the only types of product involving $\Lc_0$ and $\Lc_1$ which are not equidimensional over $\A^1$.
+In order to show that $\AL$ extends to an equidimensional cycle over $\A^1$, it is now enough to study the products $\Lcz \cdot \Lc_V$ and $\Lcu_U\cdot \Lco$, since Lemma \ref{rem:coefAL} shows that these are the only types of product in $\AL$ with a non-zero coefficient involving $\Lcz$ and $\Lco$ which are not equidimensional over $\A^1$.